EventSaucePHP/EventSauce/docs/docs/upgrading/to-1.0.0.md

 ## PHP 8.0

-From EventSauce 1.0 a higher PHP version is requires, namely 1.0 and above.
+From EventSauce 1.0 a higher PHP version is required, namely 8.0 and above.

 ## Upgrade automation